Saturate/coin-hive-miner/README.md

 # coin-hive-miner
 Mining crypto-currency from a browser?
+Let's try it.